-A-Weighted Sound Level: A measure of sound intensity that is weighted to approximate the response of the human ear so that it describes the way sound will affect people near a noise source.
+A-Weighted Sound Level: A measure of sound intensity that is weighted to approximate the response of the human ear so it describes the way sound will affect people in the vicinity of a noise source.

-Ballasted Track: Railways installed on a specific type of crushed rock that is graded to support heavily loaded rolling stock.
+Ballasted Track: Railways installed over a specific type of crushed rock that is graded to support heavily loaded rolling stock.